SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Method

 \section{Method}

-We aim to support both tasks — instruction-guided editing and line-guided region redrawing — in a unified architecture, leveraging and extending existing DiT-based image editing models.
-Existing DiT-based editing models are predominantly instruction-driven, conditioning generation on textual prompts, and are not well-suited for precise, localized redrawing within specific regions.

-To address these limitations, we propose a framework with minimal architectural modifications that unifies support for both tasks, as illustrated in the Fig.~\ref{fig:model}.
-It contains two key components: (1) \textbf{Unified Input Condition Construction} — enabling a single model to flexibly switch between instruction-guided editing and line-guided region redrawing; (2) \textbf{Task-guided Mixture-of-Experts} — improving performance by allowing the network to adapt its parameters to different editing modes.
+To support both instruction-guided editing and line-guided redrawing within a single diffusion transformer (DiT), we propose a unified framework (Fig.~\ref{fig:model}) with minimal architectural overhead.
+It relies on two core designs: a unified input conditioning strategy to flexibly switch between editing modes, and a Task-guided Mixture-of-Experts (T-MoE) module to adapt network parameters to distinct task behaviors.